Couple consumes pesticide while resisting eviction from land | Headlines

 Couple consumes pesticide while resisting eviction from land

 A Dalit couple who were being removed from a plot of government land allotted for a college in Guna city of Madhya Pradesh consumed pesticide in protest, a senior official said on Wednesday.
-Their condition was now stable, he said, adding that the police were compelled to use force against them as they resisted the eviction.
+A video showing the police beating up the man mercilessly went viral.
+While the couple's condition was stable, the state government on Wednesday evening transferred the district collector and the Superintendent of Police (SP).

 "The (farm) land was reserved for a government model college.
 Rajkumar Ahirwar (38) and his wife Savitri (35) were working on the land.
-Gabbu Pardi, who had encroached on the land, had given them work," said district collector S Vishwanathan.
+Gabbu Pardi, who had encroached on the land, had given them work," said district collector S Vishwanathan earlier in the day.
 When officials asked them to vacate the field, they protested and drank pesticide at the behest of those who had encroached on the land, he claimed.

 The two also refused to go to hospital so the police had to use force to take them to hospital, the collector claimed.
 "Their condition is now stable," Vishwanathan added.